jsenv/core/docs/building/readme.md

 > For a more detailed explanation about JavaScript modules, see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules

-By default jsenv generate files assuming the browser will support JavaScript modules.
+By default jsenv generates files assuming the browser will support JavaScript modules.
 But for reasons detailed below you might want to output files using the [SystemJS format](#SystemJS-format)

 ## SystemJS format